NP0149/DSA/Arrays/medium/spiral print.md

 # Approch

-If you wanna traverse a row you need to focus on columns anf if You wanna traverse a column you need to fovus on rows every time you travel from minimum row to maximum column and minimum column to maximum column and every time you need increase the minimum row and column by 1 and decrease the maximum row and column by 1
+If you wanna traverse a row you need to focus on columns anf if You wanna traverse a column you need to focus on rows every time you travel from minimum row to maximum row and minimum column to maximum column and every time you need increase the minimum row and column by 1 and decrease the maximum row and column by 1

 ```Java